Industry-Scale Orchestrated Federated Learning for Drug Discovery

 \section{Conclusion and Next Steps}

-The platform described in this work demonstrates that federated learning for drug discovery is possible on industry scale.
+The ready to use platform described in this work demonstrates that federated learning for drug discovery is possible on industry scale.
 It enabled a groundbreaking collaboration without sharing data in a industry where data confidentiality is high priority.
-The platform can be deployed easily on a cloud infrastructure using a AWS multi-account setup.
-We also explained how a decentralised administration could work as a organizational model in a real case federated setup.
+The platform is deployed easily on a cloud infrastructure using a AWS multi-account setup and has already run for 3 years in production.
+We also explained how a decentralised administration works as a organizational model in a real case federated setup.
 Many options remain to be explored in future work such as sparse secure aggregation or partner weighting as well as post processing tools of the platform like model fusion.
 There is opportunity for the platform to be further optimised so that current bottlenecks like communication and memory limitations are reduced.
-There is interest to use the platform beyond MELLODDY scope and formalities and initiatives are ongoing on that respect taking into account the lessons learned from the MELLODDY project.
-Finally, open source code related to the MELLODDY project is made available on GitHub~\cite{mellodycode}.
+There is interest to use the platform beyond MELLODDY scope and formalities and initiatives are ongoing.
+Finally, code related to the MELLODDY project is made available on GitHub~\cite{mellodycode}.